SystemFw/blog/content/staging/oop-data-oriented.md

 Well, this post aims to do exactly that.
 Let's dive in.

-TODO if I split it in parts, describe them
+TODO if I split it in parts, describe them? or maybe just
+Part I: Unison transactions (replacing intro)
+Part II: OO and Data Oriented design
+Conclusion(s)

 ## Intro